 In March 2019, Council approved the transition from 3-year to 5-year averaging.
-A change in the number of years used in the averaging formula cannot be considered until March 2024. - c) Eligible Property Classes Residential (Class 1), light industry and business (Classes 5 & 6) properties only. - d) Eligible Properties Eligibility and exemption criteria are stipulated in the by-law.
+A change in the number of years used in the averaging formula cannot be considered until March 2024.

+- c) Eligible Property Classes Residential (Class 1), light industry and business (Classes 5 & 6) properties only. - d) Eligible Properties Eligibility and exemption criteria are stipulated in the by-law.
 For targeted averaging, the by-law must stipulate a "threshold" to define "hot" properties eligible for averaging.
 As Council can only establish one tax rate for each class, properties that are not eligible for averaging are also subject to the averaged tax rates. - e) Averaging Applies to All Taxes As averaging affects the taxable values for calculating taxes levied by the City as well as Other Taxing Authorities ("OTAs"), a decision to apply averaging to a property class requires that adjustment be made to OTAs' tax rates to ensure revenue neutrality. - f) Public Notification Must be published in two consecutive issues of a newspaper at least two weeks in advance of the adoption of the by-law.
-For 2020, the notice was placed Vancouver Courier on February 13 and 20.
-A copy of the notice can be found in Appendix B. - g) Appeal Process The by-law provides for a municipal Court of Revision for appeals that cannot be resolved within the administrative processes provided for in the Vancouver Charter.
+For 2022, the notice was placed in the Vancouver is Awesome publication on February 17 and 24.
+A copy of the notice can be found in Appendix D. - g) Appeal Process The by-law provides for a municipal Court of Revision for appeals that cannot be resolved within the administrative processes provided for in the Vancouver Charter.